biowpn/bioweapon/_posts/2023-09-28-k-way-merge.md

 While heap-based algorithms give the best time complexity, they aren't necessarily the fastest when `k` isn't big.
 This is because moving items around the heap, while cheap, isn't free.

-What we can do it to choose the algorithm based on `k`: only employ the heap algorithm when `k` reaches some predefined threshold value.
+What we can do it to choose the algorithm based on `k`: only employ the heap algorithm when `k` reaches some predefined threshold.

 In fact, while we are at it:
 - If `k == 0`, call it a day!